Setting up your account

 - Download VNC Viewer

-- Install or run VNC Viewer and sign in using your RealVNC account credentials.
+- Sign in using your RealVNC account credentials.
 You should see the remote computer appear in your team:

 - Click or tap to connect.
 You are prompted to authenticate to VNC Server.
 See this article for the credentials you need to enter: What username and password do I enter when I'm trying to connect to VNC Server?